friendly-bits/geoip-shell/Documentation/DETAILS.md

 ## **Prelude**
 - geoip-shell supports a numer of different use cases, many different platforms, and 2 backend firewall utilities (nftables and iptables).
 For this reason I designed it to be modular rather than monolithic.
 In this design, the functionality is split between few main scripts.
 Each main script performs specific tasks and utilizes library scripts which are required for the task with the given platform and firewall utility.
 - This document provides some info on the purpose and core options of the main scripts and how they work in tandem.
+And some information about the library scripts.
-- The main scripts display "usage" when called with the "-h" option.
+- The main scripts print "usage" info when called with the "-h" option.
 You can find out about some additional options specific to each script by running it with that option.

 ## **Overview**